shayonj/pg-osc/README.md

 print the version
 ```

-## Caveats
+## Caveats / Limitations
 - A primary key should exists on the table, without it pgosc will error out early.
   - This is because - currently there is no other way to uniquely identify rows during replay.
-- For a brief moment, towards the end of the process pgsoc will acquire a `ACCESS EXCLUSIVE lock` to perform the swap of table name and FK references
+- For a brief moment, towards the end of the process pgosc will acquire a `ACCESS EXCLUSIVE lock` to perform the swap of table name and FK references
 - By design it doesn't kill any other DDLs being performed.
 Its best to not run any DDLs against parent table during the process to avoid any issues.
 - During the nature of duplicating a table, there needs to be enough space on the disk to support the operation.
+- Index, constraints and sequence names will be altered and lose their original naming (can be fixed in future releases).
+- Triggers are not carried over.

 ## How does it work